ItsCetla/F1Slayter/README.md

 Open `index.html` in any modern browser.

 Driver standings, session history, and insight cards are powered by the records inside `data/league-data.csv`.
 Update the CSV with your latest races, then refresh the page to see the new information reflected across the dashboard.

+The analytics page consumes the structured JSON payload in `v2/data/seasons.json`.
+Update that file to introduce new seasons, rounds, or historical statistics for the charts.

 Use the **Copy JSON Snapshot** button to grab the full data model (standings + sessions) for quick sharing with AI copilots, commentators, or analytics scripts.